w3f/polkadot-wiki/docs/learn-transaction-fees.md

 - A weight fee
 - A tip (optional)

 The base fee is a fixed fee applied to every transaction.
-The length fee is simply the product of a constant per-byte fee and the size of the transaction in bytes.
+The length fee is the product of a constant per-byte fee and the size of the transaction in bytes.

 Weights are simply a fixed number designed to represent overall resource consumption of a transaction.
 Resources could be CPU cycles, memory usage, disk I/O, etc. Each transaction has a weight, which is multiplied by a per-weight fee to calculate the transaction's weight fee.